wolfhoundjesse/react-typescript-by-example/README.md

 *Previous React experience is **not** required.*

 Each numbered folder will build on the previous folder.
 This means the instructions in each will closely resemble, "This example builds on _XX Name_.
 To begin, copy _XX Name_ into a new location and run `npm install`.
-There will _definitely_ be consistency errors that will be cleaned up over time.
+You can also just open each folder step-by-step and continue building in the same directory. 🤷‍ There will _definitely_ be consistency errors to be cleaned up over time.

 ## Caveats